Why are on-time, within budget conversions so elusive in the nonprofit world?

 The main question: is the approach successful?
 To answer this question, ask each CRM company’s client references the following questions:

-- When did you start your conversion?
+• When did you start your conversion?

-- Is your new CRM live yet?
+• Is your new CRM live yet?

-- If not, when it is projected to go live?
+• If not, when is it projected to go live?

-- Did the CRM company exceed its quoted implementation & conversion cost?
+• Did the CRM company exceed its quoted implementation & conversion cost?

 In other words, check the implementation and conversion track records of each CRM company that you are considering.